qk693516337/Kemono-Downloader/readme.md

     -   A detailed progress log displays download activity, errors, and summaries.
 -   **Multi-language Interface:** Choose from several languages for the UI (English, Japanese, French, Spanish, German, Russian, Korean, Chinese Simplified).
 -   **Theme Customization:** Selectable Light and Dark themes for user comfort.

 ---

+## ✨ What's New in v5.3.0
+-   **Multi-Creator Post Fetching & Queuing:**
+    -   The **Creator Selection popup** (🎨 icon) has been significantly enhanced.
+    -   After selecting multiple creators, you can now click a new "**Fetch Posts**" button.
+    -   This will retrieve and display posts from all selected creators in a new view within the popup.
+    -   You can then browse these fetched posts (with search functionality) and select individual posts.
+    -   A new "**Add Selected Posts to Queue**" button allows you to add your chosen posts directly to the main download queue, streamlining the process of gathering content from multiple artists.
+    -   The traditional "**Add Selected to URL**" button is still available if you prefer to populate the main URL field with creator names.
+-   **Improved Favorite Download Queue Handling:**
+    -   When items are added to the download queue from the Creator Selection popup, the main URL input field will now display a placeholder message (e.g., "{count} items in queue from popup").
+    -   The queue is now more robustly managed, especially when interacting with the main URL input field after items have been queued from the popup.

+---